Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

 # Insert static input

 Some transitions are based on an API.
-With the static input function, you can use an input port to pass customer-specific API data to the workflow endpoint.
+With the static input function, you can use an input port to pass customer-specific data to the workflow endpoint.
 For example, you want to send offer data to a specific sales channel.
 Since it is not possible to add a sales channel to a start point and to pass it through the entire workflow, you can add this information to a transition which then routes the sales channel information to the workflow endpoint.
-All input ports that are not yet connected to a place are displayed in this section.
-Enter the appropriate value in the text field below the input name.
+All input ports that are not yet connected to a place are displayed in the *Static input* section of the transition's side bar.
+You can enter an appropriate value in the text field below the input name.
 The value entered must be a valid JSON value.

-> [Info] Not all input ports can be configured as static inputs.
+> [Info] You cannot configure all input ports as static inputs.
 At least one input port must be linked to a place.

 The following procedure shows an example of how to edit the static inputs by adding a sales channel information which requires complex JSON code.